Shishi Masaru: Personal life

 Shishi speaks Ukrainian and Russian.
 He however defines Russian as his main native language.
 Although most of Shishi's family remains in Ukraine, they are split between Ukraine and Japan.
 His parents and grandmother remained in the Zaporizhzhia Oblast, and his younger brother was moved as a refugee to Saitama Prefecture.

-Despite being in Japan since 2018, Shishi still has difficulty speaking Japanese properly.
-Since his promotion to jūryō, this problem has become more of a hassle as sekitori respond more to interviews.
-To compensate for his level of Japanese, Shishi relies on his tsukebito (assistant) and stablemate, sandanme-ranked wrestler Saidaiji, with whom he converses when in doubt about the meaning of his sentence and who relays the answer to the journalists.
+After moving to Japan in 2018, Shishi initially had difficulty speaking Japanese.
+Since his promotion to jūryō, this problem had become more of a hassle as sekitori respond more to interviews.
+To compensate for his level of Japanese, Shishi relied on his tsukebito (assistant) and stablemate, sandanme-ranked wrestler Saidaiji, with whom he converses when in doubt about the meaning of his sentence and who relays the answer to the journalists.
 The relationship between the assistant and his superior has also attracted the attention of observers, who are amused by this unprecedented situation, even dubbing Saidaiji the "Ippei Mizuhara of the kakukai", in reference to the translator to whom Shohei Ohtani owed a great deal during his interviews.
+As of 2026, Shishi responds to interviews in Japanese without a translator.

 Unusually, Shishi is also trained by his stable's okamisan (the latter being subject to numerous rules within the stables), Eimi, who is a former amateur sumo wrestler who won the Sumo World Championships and was part of Nihon University sumo club.
 He also trains with his master's son, a student at the prestigious Saitama Sakae High School sumo club.
 Because of his close relationship with his master's family, Shishi refers to his okamisan as his "mama" and his stable as his Ikazuchi family (雷ファミリー).